Bowhead whale: Whaling

 Commercial whaling, the principal cause of the population decline, is over.
 Bowhead whales are now hunted on a subsistence level by native peoples of North America.

 In 2024, the Inuit hunters of Aklavik, Northwest Territories were permitted to hunt and kill one bowhead whale to distribute the whale meat, an important part of Inuit cuisine, to Inuvialuit and Gwich'in communities in the region.

 Conservation

-The bowhead is listed in Appendix I by CITES.
-While the global population is thought to be secure, thus assigned "least concern" status, some populations are listed by the National Marine Fisheries Service as "endangered" under the auspices of the United States' Endangered Species Act.
+The bowhead is listed in Appendix I of CITES.
+While the global population is thought to be secure, thus assigned least concern status, some populations are listed by the National Marine Fisheries Service as endangered under the auspices of the United States' Endangered Species Act.
 The IUCN Red List data are: